 - 6 tablespoons plus 2 teaspoons olive oil

-- 8 Italian plum tomatoes, cut into 1/2-inch slices
+- 8 Italian plum tomatoes, cut in 1/2-inch slices

 - 1 teaspoon salt